vuelidate/vuelidate/packages/docs/src/guide.md

 ### Displaying error messages

-The validation state holds data like the invalid state of each validator of a property, along with extra properties, like an error message or extra parameters.
+The validation state holds useful data, like the invalid state of each property validator, along with extra properties, like an error message or extra parameters.

+Error messages come out of the box with the bundled validators in `@vuelidate/validators` package.
+You can check how change those them over at the [Custom Validators page](./custom_validators.md)

 The easiest way to display errors is to use the form's top level `$errors` property.
 It is an array of validation objects, that you can iterate over.